12 Lunar New Year Books To Help Celebrate With Your Kids

-With Lunar New Year just around the corner, it’s time to get some essential reading done!
+With the Lunar New Year just around the corner, it’s time to get some essential reading done!
 Through vibrant stories, multicultural traditions and important lessons learned, these twelve books span across all reading levels so that anyone and everyone can experience the joy of Lunar New Year.

-Reading level: Newborn to Pre K
+Reading level: Pre-K to 2nd Grade

-The Night Before Lunar New Year by Natasha Wing and Lingfeng Ho (2022)
+The Night Before Lunar New Year by Natasha Wing and Lingfeng Ho

-Reading level: Pre K to 1st Grade
+Reading level: Pre-K to 1st Grade

 Feel the anticipation and excitement of the Lunar New Year’s Eve as a young girl prepares food, decorates and learns to overcome fears to celebrate the holiday.

-Goldy Luck and the Three Pandas by Natasha Yim (2014)
+Goldy Luck and the Three Pandas by Natasha Yim

-Reading level: Pre K to 2nd Grade
+Reading level: Pre-K to 2nd Grade

 This picture book retelling of Goldilocks and the Three Bears is a festive and fun take on a classic fairytale, perfect for introducing young ones to new traditions.

-D is for Dragon Dance by Ying Chang Compestine (2006)
+D is for Dragon Dance by Ying Chang Compestine

-Reading level: Pre K to 3rd Grade
+Reading level: Pre-K to 3rd Grade

-From acrobats to zodiac, learn your ABCs of the Chinese New Year with this educational and vibrant picture book.
+From acrobats to the zodiac, learn your ABCs of the Chinese New Year with this educational and vibrant picture book.
 Written in both English and Chinese, everyone can learn something new from this engaging book.

-Tomorrow is New Year’s Day by Aram Kim (2022)
+Tomorrow is New Year’s Day by Aram Kim

-Reading level: Pre K to 3rd Grade
+Reading level: Pre-K to 3rd Grade

 This brand-new picture book is all about celebrating the Korean New Year as a little girl eagerly prepares to share her traditions with friends and classmates.

-First Apple by Ching Yueng Russell (1994)
+First Apple by Ching Yeung Russell

 Reading level: 3rd to 6th grade